 For many years, banks have offered the easiest and most convenient way to send money overseas.
 If you already have an account with a major bank, it’s pretty simple to send an international wire transfer and even set up instructions to execute regular overseas payments.

-But there’s one big drawback to using the services of your bank when you want to send money overseas: the cost.
-Banks don’t specialise in international transfers — they offer everything from savings accounts and home loans to credit cards and insurance —so the exchange rates they offer to customers are disappointingly low.
-Couple that with frustratingly high fees, for example $45 or $50 per transfer, and making regular overseas payments via your bank could send you broke fairly quickly.
+But there’s one big drawback to using your bank when you send money overseas: the cost.
+Banks don’t specialize in international transfers — they offer everything from savings accounts and home loans to credit cards and insurance —so the exchange rates they offer to customers are disappointing.
+Couple that with frustratingly high fees, for example $45 or $50 per transfer, and making regular overseas payments through your bank could become very costly.

-Thanks to modern technology and developments in the transfer industry, however, there are now far more international transfer providers to choose from than just the banks.
-Specialist online money transfer companies like OFX, Payza, World First, and WorldRemit all offer much more affordable payment options thanks to their higher exchange rates and lower fees.
-Because these providers trade such large volumes of currency and have lower overheads than the banks, they can afford to offer their customers a better deal.
+Thanks technology and a more competitive transfer industry, however, there are now far more international transfer providers to choose from than just banks.
+Online money transfer companies like OFX, Payza, World First, and WorldRemit all offer much more affordable payment options thanks to their higher exchange rates and lower fees.
+Because these providers trade such large volumes of currency and have lower overhead than the banks, they offer their customers a better deal.

-Sourav is an Indian national who has spent the past year working in the construction industry in LA.
-He has sent a payment of $1,000 home to his family every month for the past year, but sending the payments via his bank has put a major drain on his finances.
-Sourav decides to compare the costs and features of his bank’s transfer service with that offered by a specialist transfer provider to see if he can find a better deal.
+Sourav is an Indian national who has spent the past year working in the construction in Los Angeles.
+He has sent a payment of $1,000 home to his family every month for the past year, but sending the payments through his bank has put a major drain on his finances.
+Sourav decides to compare the cost and features of his bank’s transfer service with that offered by a specialist transfer provider to see if he can find a better deal.